AntsInMyEy3sJohnson/KnowledgeBaseOpenShiftKubernetes/README.md

-# OpenShiftLearning
+# Knowledge Base For OpenShift And Kubernetes
-Notes, examples and best practices on OpenShift (and, occasionally, some plain Kubernetes, too).
+Collection of concepts, notes, examples, and best practices for OpenShift and Kubernetes.